 In the meantime vendors like Advanced Digital Information Corp.
 (ADIC), Redmond, Wash., are currently in the process of qualifying Super DLTtape units for use in its entire line of automated tape libraries, from its FastStor autoloaders, FibreReady Scalar mid-range libraries with capacities from 30 to 788 cartridges, all the way up to its enormous AML automated storage systems that automate up to 400 drives and 46,656 cartridges at a capacity of 110G Bytes per cartridge.

-Quantum expects Overland Data and ADIC will be the quickest
+Quantum expects Overland Data and ADIC will be the quickest to market with the BRC and libraries, with companies like TDK, Hewlett-Packard, Plasmon, and Exabyte to follow.

 The multi-range offerings of SuperDLTtape provide capacity and transfer rates for the workgroup, mid-range and enterprise businesses.
 Super DLTtape technology offers backward-read compatibility with the existing DLTtape product family, which boasts an install base of more than 1.5 million drives.
 Like previous generations of DLTtape drives, Super DLTtape technology supports all major systems and platforms, including UNIX, Linux, Netware, Windows NT, Windows 2000 and Mac OS.
 As with the current DLTtape product line, Super DLTtape drives are widely supported by all major Independent Software Vendors (ISVs).